Skip to content

 Donate

-Is DOGS FOR AUTISM a good charity?
+Is Dogs for Autism a good charity?

-DOGS FOR AUTISM scores 85/100 (Good) on our Clarity Score, with 68% of spending going to charitable activities and accounts late.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Dogs for Autism scores 79/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£866k total income, 55% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-Glasgow · UK-wide · GU34 3HD Reg 1181615 Registered charity Official website Charity Commission register
+Guildford · UK-wide · GU34 3HD Reg 1181615 Registered charity Official website Charity Commission register

 Data from Charity Commission register, last updated .